George-Olufemi/George-Olufemi/README.md

 <!-- <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="2px"> -->

 🎓 I am George Olufemi, a Front End Web Developer (specializing in React.js and Next.js).
-I am also Pursuing my Bachelor in Mechanical Engibeering Engineering and will graduate in mid-2023.
+I am also Pursuing my Bachelor in Mechanical Engineering Engineering and will graduate in mid-2023.

 👨‍💻 I enjoy contributing to Open Source Projects.
 I am really enthusiastic about learning new technology.
 In 2021, I learned Next.js, RESTful-API, and Blockchain development & DApps.
 I got started with Freelancing quite recently and made a name for myself.